-On the contrary, Damascene says (De Fide Orth. iii, 1): "In the mystery of the Incarnation the wisdom and power of God are made known: the wisdom, for He found a most suitable discharge for a most heavy debt; the power, for He made the conquered conquer."
+On the contrary, Damascene says (De Fide Orth.
+Objection 2.
+Further, the effect of the Incarnation iii, 1): "In the mystery of the Incarnation the wisdom and power of God are made known: the wisdom, for He found a most suitable discharge for a most heavy debt; the power, for He made the conquered conquer."
 But power and wisdom are appropriated to the Son, according to 1 Cor.
 1:24: "Christ, the power of God and the wisdom of God."
 Therefore it was fitting that the Person of the Son should become incarnate.